 - The beliefs that dating violence is a private matter or not important enough and fear of reprisal are most reasons given for not reporting the violence.

-Some examples of verbal or emotional abuse includes:
+Examples of verbal or emotional abuse:

 - emotional blackmailing